 In the event of misfiring, uneven engine running, a reduction in engine performance or other unusual problems, have the cause of the fault rectified by a workshop as soon as possible.
 In an emergency, driving can be continued for a short period, keeping vehicle speed and engine speed low.

-If the control indicator the illuminates while driving, the permitted emission limits may be exceeded.
+If the control indicator control indicator control indicator control illuminates while driving, the permitted emission limits may be exceeded.
 Seek the assistance of a workshop immediately.